JiwonYeom/python-end-to-end/chapter-2.md

     * `Stackless` : oriented towards concurrency - does not save state on C language, allows small stack architectures, efficient multiprocessing options, etc.
     * `PyPy` : JIT compiler, provides sandbox models (untrused code testing).
 Includes support for Stackless.
 Aims for performance & speed

+#### Execution Optimization Tool
+* Includes tools like `Cython`(python / C), `Shed Skin`(python / C++), `Psyco`(focus on running Python faster - succeeded by `PyPy`)

+#### Frozon Binaries
+* How does Python program generate standalone binary executables
+* Frozen binaries bundle byte code of program files, PVM, and any dependencies into a single package.
+* Ex. py2exe, py2app, freeze, cx_freeze, etc
+* not same as output of a true compiler.
+It runs byte code through a virtual machine and run at the same speed as the original source files.
+Not particularly small, but not that big either.